 - Are less prone to stress and depression for the same reason

-- We take control of our own lives
+- Take control of our own lives

-- They blame other people for everything
+- blame other people for everything

-- They feel zero motivation
+- feel zero motivation

-- They lose control of their own lives
+- lose control of their own lives

 Become self empowered by achieving self efficacy

 Do you believe that you will conquer even the hardest times?
 Then you have a high degree of self efficacy.